kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(5\) *Flight termination system acceptance and age surveillance test report summaries.* For the launch of a launch vehicle flown with a flight safety system, a launch operator must file a summary of the results of each flight termination system acceptance and age surveillance test, or the complete test report, as required by section E417.1(i) of appendix E of this part, no later than 30 days before the first flight attempt for each launch .
 The summary must identify when and where the tests were performed and provide the results.
 Complete acceptance and age surveillance test reports must be made available to the FAA upon request.

-\(6\) *Command control system acceptance test reports.* For the launch of a launch vehicle flown with a flight safety system, a launch operator must file all command control system acceptance test reports, or test report summaries, as required by §417.305(d), with the FAA no later than 30 days before the first flight attempt.
+\(6\) *Command control system acceptance test reports.* For the launch of a launch vehicle flown with a flight safety system, a launch operator must file all command control system acceptance test reports, or test report summaries, as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.305   Command control system testing.|§417.305]](d), with the FAA no later than 30 days before the first flight attempt.
 The summary must identify when and where the tests were performed and provide the results.
 Complete acceptance test reports must be made available to the FAA upon request.

 \(7\) *Ground safety analysis report updates.* A launch operator must file ground safety analysis report updates with the FAA as soon as the need for the change is identified and at least 30 days before the associated activity takes place.
 A launch operator must file a license modification request with the FAA for each change that involves the addition of a hazard that can affect public safety or the elimination of a previously identified hazard control for a hazard that still exists.